Just call us Bond. Amortized bond.

 Over 700 finance terms, Shmooped to perfection.

-Okay, you're at the prototypical lemonade stand.
-It's a special lemonade that has to cure for exactly 100 days before it's just bitter enough to be called Miss Havisham's Lemonade.
+Okay, you're at the prototypical lemonade stand, whose lemonade has to cure for exactly 100 days before it's just bitter enough to be called Miss Havisham's Lemonade.

-You know that you sell on average 500 glasses a day so you have to stockpile the lemonade for 3+ months before the day comes when you'll serve it.
+You know that you sell on average 500 glasses a day, so you have to stockpile the lemonade for 3+ months before the day comes when you'll serve it.
 And bitter lemonade ain't free.
 In fact, it costs you about a dime a glass, with all the sugar you use to combat the bitterness.
 Even at just a dime, that's 50 bucks a day (a dime times 500 glasses) times 100 days.
-It totals to 5 grand of stored lemonade.
+It totals to $5,000 of stored lemonade.

 Then there's the fridge you have to rent to keep it cold.
-And insurance and cups and a whole bunch of other stuff.
+And insurance.
+And cups.
+And a whole bunch of other stuff.
 How'd you get the 5 going on 10 grand in cash to pay for all of this?
-Well, you may have borrowed it; you may have sold a slice of your equity pie to raise it—but you have it all now.
+Well, you may have borrowed it.